 (Editor’s note: In November 2013 the frequency/channel arrangement is under discussion and has to be reedited after agreement.)

-VHF data exchange system (VDES) considers both WRC-15 agenda item 1.16 and WRC-12 revisions to RR Appendix 18, including both terrestrial and satellite components, which address the need to protect the integrity of the AIS VDL by moving AIS applications and ASM to other channels and the designation of some of the duplex channels previously designated for VHF public correspondence (VPC) for digitally modulated emissions in accordance with Recommendation ITU-R M.1842 (which describes VDE).
+VHF data exchange system (VDES) considers both WRC-15 agenda item 1.16 and WRC-12 revisions to RR Appendix 18, including both terrestrial and satellite components, which address the need to protect the integrity of the AIS VDL by moving AIS applications and ASM to other channels and the designation of some of the duplex channels previously designated for VHF public correspondence (VPC) for digitally modulated emissions in accordance with Recommendation ITU-R M.1842 (which describes various VHF data systems which could be used for terrestrial VDE).
 The VDES integrates the functions of AIS, ASM and VDE and includes the channels used for these functions.
 An arrangement of the globally available channels and usage is shown in Table 1.

 Table 1